Professor Emerita of Art

 Debora Hunter taught art and photography at SMU for 40 years, from 1976 to 2017.
-Hunter was born in Chicago in 1950 and grew up in Oak Park, Illinois.
-She attended Northwestern University receiving a B.A. in English Literature with departmental honors and a minor in Women’s Studies in 1972.
-While at Northwestern she became interested in photography when studying visual sociology with Howard S. Becker.
-She received a M.F.A. in Photography from Rhode Island School of Design in 1976, working with Harry Callahan, Aaron Siskind and the visiting faculty of Minor White and Lisette Model.
-Since 1976 she has been on the faculty at Meadows School of Art, Southern Methodist University, Dallas, Texas.
+Hunter was born in Chicago and grew up in architecturally rich Oak Park, Illinois.
+She attended Northwestern University, receiving a B.A. in English literature with departmental honors and a minor in women’s studies.
+At Northwestern, she became interested in photography while studying visual sociology with Howard S. Becker.
+She received a M.F.A. in photography from Rhode Island School of Design, working with Harry Callahan, Aaron Siskind and the visiting faculty of Minor White and Lisette Model.

-Her photographic work include documentary projects made in Newfoundland and Labrador, “Waiting: Portraits of the Terminally Ill,” “Raw Material: Portraits of Babies” and “Family Landscapes.”
+Her photographic work includes documentary projects made in Newfoundland and Labrador, “Waiting: Portraits of the Terminally Ill,” “Raw Material: Portraits of Babies” and “Family Landscapes.”
 In 2002 she completed a permanent public art installation of eight art panels for the Dallas Area Rapid Transit’s light rail station at Skillman and LBJ Freeway.
-The working title for her current project is “Land Marks: Photographs from Taos, New Mexico.
+Since 2004 she has been engaged in a longitudinal study of Taos, New Mexico.
 Most recently she has exhibited her work at the Dallas Museum of Art, New Mexico History Museum, Kelly Contemporary Gallery and Frontiers of Flight Museum.
 She will soon show her work at the Haggerty Gallery at University of Dallas.